alan-turing-institute/anomaly_with_experts/README.md

 # Real-time anomaly detection with superexperts

-If you want to see the results of the paper there is no need to run anything.
-The visualisation of results is available [here](https://nbviewer.jupyter.org/github/alan-turing-institute/anomaly_with_experts/blob/master/results_plots.ipynb) and the analysis of losses and classification metrics is available [here](https://nbviewer.jupyter.org/github/alan-turing-institute/anomaly_with_experts/blob/master/results_analysis.ipynb).
+The repository reproduces the results of the paper [Real-time anomaly detection with superexperts](https://arxiv.org/abs/2010.03857).
+If you want to see the results of the paper there is no need to run anything: the visualisation of results is available [here](https://nbviewer.jupyter.org/github/alan-turing-institute/anomaly_with_experts/blob/master/results_plots.ipynb) and the analysis of losses and classification metrics is available [here](https://nbviewer.jupyter.org/github/alan-turing-institute/anomaly_with_experts/blob/master/results_analysis.ipynb).

 If you want to run the project the easiest way is to use [Binder](https://mybinder.org).
 Click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alan-turing-institute/anomaly_with_experts/master).